Q. What types of Federal Grant Programs are available?

 Q. What type of Federal Loans are available?

 Central Piedmont Community College offered Federal Loans from 2011-2012, 2012-2013, and 2013-2014 academic years.
 As shared in a recent press release Central Piedmont Community College chose to opt out of the federal direct student loan program at the end of the 2013-14 academic year.
-This means that we will not be participating or offering federal student loans starting in the Fall 2014 term.
+This means that we have not participated or offered federal student loans since the Fall 2014 term.
 There is good news to help you finance your education debt-free!
 CPCC offers many alternative aid options that do not have to be repaid, including state grants

 , federal grants